Salman Rushdie on 'long road to recovery', agent says

 The man charged over Friday's attack has pleaded not guilty to attempted murder.

-"He's off the ventilator, so the road to recovery has begun," his agent, Andrew Wylie, said.
+"He's off the ventilator, so the road to recovery has begun," his agent Andrew Wylie said.

 "It will be long; the injuries are severe, but his condition is headed in the right direction."